Visualizing spin-polarization of an altermagnet KV$_2$Se$_2$O via spin-selective tunneling

-In summary, combining the normal metallic W-tip and topological \SM-nanowire tip, we provide unambiguous real-space and momentum space evidence for the AM spin splitting of \KV.
+In summary, combining the normal metallic W-tip and topological \SM-nanowire tip, we provide real-space and momentum space evidence for the AM spin splitting of \KV.
 Detailed information related to both the SDW gap and the $d$-wave type AM spin-splitting band structures are directly visualized.
-In addition, theoretical simulations based on a minimal $d$-wave AM model agree excellently with the QPI measurements.
-The identification of such an AM order in KV$_2$Se$_2$O opens new avenues to explore exotic physical phenomena arising from nonrelativistic lifted Kramers degeneracy, including the anomalous Hall and Nernst effects, nonrelativistic spin-polarized currents, the magneto-optical Kerr effect, and chiral magnon excitations.
+In addition, theoretical simulations based on a minimal $d$-wave AM model agree well with the QPI measurements.
 Looking forward, the unique properties of KV$_2$Se$_2$O make it a promising candidate for spintronics applications, such as enabling efficient spin current generation without net magnetization, tunable magnetic tunnel junctions with even-odd layer-dependent responses, and ultra-low dissipation magnonic devices.
 Moreover, its van der Waals layered structure and robust AM order, combined with strong correlation physics, position KV$_2$Se$_2$O as a versatile building block for ultra-compact spintronic devices, magnetic tunnel junctions, and quantum sensing technologies.

 \textit{Note added.--} In the preparation of our manuscript, we become aware of two other STM work with similar results ~\cite{wang2025atomic,fu2025atomic}.